Royals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- When it comes to the total, the Royals and their foes are 6-4-0 in their last 10 contests.
+- In 10 games as the underdog over the last 10 matchups, the Royals have a record of 4-6.

+- In their last 10 games with an over/under, the Royals and their opponents have combined to eclipse the total seven times.

-- The Royals have covered the runline in the one of their previous 10 games that had a set spread.
-The average over/under set by sportsbooks in Kansas City's past three contests has been 7.8, a run during which the Royals and their opponents have hit the over each time.
+- The Royals have covered the runline in the one of their previous 10 games that had a set runline.
+In four games in a row, Kansas City and its opponent have topped the over/under, with the average total established by bookmakers being 8.1 runs.

 Royals Betting Records & Stats

-- This season, Kansas City has won two of its three games when it's the underdog by at least +225 on the moneyline.
+- Kansas City is 2-4 this season when entering a game as the underdog by +200 or more on the moneyline.

-- The Royals have an implied victory probability of 30.8% according to the moneyline set by sportsbooks for this matchup.
+- The Royals have an implied victory probability of 33.3% according to the moneyline set for this matchup.

-- Games involving Kansas City have gone over the total set by oddsmakers in 34 of 76 chances this season.
+- Kansas City and its opponents have hit the over in 35 of its 77 games with a total this season.

 - In 12 games with a line this season, the Royals have a mark of 6-6-0 against the spread.